dimanikulin/fva/FVADocMD/WhatILearnedAsSoftwareDeveloper.md

 As I use two [languages](https://github.com/dimanikulin/fva/blob/master/README.md#programming-languages), there was a need to work with **Python** code from **C++** application.

 Last but not least, I learned how to create [riff parser](https://github.com/dimanikulin/fva/blob/master/FVACommonLib/fvariffparser.h).

-#### Building the code locally
-Still you can use [MS studio solution](https://github.com/dimanikulin/fva/blob/master/FVASW.sln) to build locally on Windows or [CMake](https://github.com/dimanikulin/fva/blob/master/CMakeLists.txt) to build locally on any Windows, Mac or Linux.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |